 If you have a kid in the band program, then you are already a member of ABBA (Anderson Band Booster Association)—it’s automatic.
 No forms to fill out and no fees to pay!

 Okay, how can I help?

-We are trying to manage most of our volunteer needs through SignUpGenius this year.
+We manage most of our volunteer needs through SignUpGenius.
 This makes it easy for everyone to see who’s doing what, and if something changes, a notice can quickly be sent out to everyone who’s signed up.
 You do not need to have or create an account to sign up for a volunteer spot!

 You do not have to commit to going to every single game or competition, or serving meals every week for ten weeks if you aren’t ready to do that.
 If you haven’t volunteered with the band before, please sign up for something—try out multiple things!—and see what you like.
 You’ll be welcomed & supported.
 Anything is better than nothing.
 This is a big program, and support from the entire community is needed.

 My kid wants some space from their parental unit.
 How can I volunteer with the band and still give him/her that?

 Pass out ice cream after the parent show-off at the end of summer band camp.